BryanJacobs/FIDO2Applet/README.md

    reject your created U2F/CTAP1 credentials.
 1. Some browsers support FIDO2 in theory but only allow USB security keys - this implementation is for PC/SC, and doesn't implement USB HID, so it will only work with FIDO2 implementations that can handle e.g. NFC tokens instead of being restricted to USB.
-This prevents, for example, Firefox on Linux from using FIDO2Applet.
-Physically USB-connected smartcards are still PC/SC devices, not HID ones!
+   In order to use a smartcard in these situations you'll need https://github.com/StarGate01/CTAP-bridge or https://github.com/BryanJacobs/fido2-hid-bridge/ or similar, bridging USB-HID traffic to PC/SC.